Conveniently located to serve Midland Odessa TX

 Otoplasty, commonly known as ear pinning surgery, can reduce the prominence of ears that protrude too far from the head.
 Children with overly prominent ears can become the subject of teasing and experience low self-esteem, while adults with prominent ears may also feel self-conscious about their appearance.
-With otoplasty, our board-certified plastic surgeon, Dr. Kevin Cook can reposition the ears closer to the head and reshape them to meet the patient’s ultimate goals.
+With otoplasty, our board-certified plastic surgeon, Dr. Kevin Cook, can reposition the ears closer to the head and reshape them to meet the patient’s ultimate goals.
 If you are considering otoplasty for yourself or your child, Dr. Cook can help you achieve your cosmetic goals.

 Otoplasty can provide a number of benefits for children and adults alike, including:

 - Repositioning the ears to lay flatter against the head

 - Restoring the appearance of the ear after injury

 - Boosting self-esteem and confidence